-On behalf of the Scott County School’s Information Technology Services Team, it is my pleasure to share with you our technology accomplishments and upcoming implementations featuring several milestones.
+On behalf of the Scott County Public School’s Information Technology Team, it is my pleasure to share with you our technology accomplishments and upcoming implementations featuring several milestones.
 Our team, which consists of 3 district professionals, (1 Chief, 1 Network and 1 Computer Engineer), in direct coordination with each School Technology Coordinator, work diligently to improve district-wide information technology in areas such as academic computing, administrative computing, enterprise systems, networking, policy and planning, security, telecommunications and user support.

 Rather than offering a lengthy report, this highlights the significant achievements made in IT strategic planning, leadership and management.
 Our technology team goal is to make continuous leaps forward in the information technology environment available to students and faculty at Scott County Public Schools.

 The following are only a few of the achievements made possible by an extremely dedicated technology team that are working toward a common vision of “creating a collaborative culture to ensure student learning”.

 Click here to view our current network traffic - KETSVIEW

 · Main Data Technology Center: Installations, upgrades and maintenance of a Centralized Network Operations Center that connects to each school via point-to-point fiber; threading to 67 District wiring rooms located throughout our school facilities.
 These data rooms contain the necessary equipment to connect our educational technology devices.

 · Computer, Tablet and Projector Devices: Support of 2853 computers, 416 Projectors, 637+ tablet/handheld district devices utilized by students, staff and administration.
 Please note that our district has over 1120 personally owned devices connected.